 So, how does diet combat yeast and banish inflammation?
 Hall explains that it all comes down to sugar: “What happens is that the Candida diet lowers the blood sugar levels.
 Sugar feeds yeast, and if you eliminate the sugar, you kill the yeast.”
 This is, of course, easier said than done—sugar finds its way into even the most seemingly innocuous foods, and unfortunately, turning down dessert often isn’t enough to keep Candida at bay.

-I, for one, was excited to see that Hall’s complete list of Candida-crushing ingredients is lush with flavorful options that I already had at home.
-“Yeast-fighting foods that we should incorporate into our diets are coconut oil, garlic, ginger, lemon and lime, cinnamon, pumpkin seeds, apple cider vinegar, omega-3, flaxseeds, olive oils, primrose oils, and cruciferous vegetables,” she says.
-“I also recommend foods with eugenol (an anti-fungal).
+I, for one, was excited to see that Hall’s complete list of Candida-crushing ingredients is lush with flavourful options that I already had at home.
+“Yeast-fighting foods that we should incorporate into our diets are coconut oil, garlic, ginger, lemon and lime, cinnamon, pumpkin seeds, apple cider vinegar, omega-3, flaxseeds, olive oils, primrose oils and cruciferous vegetables,” she says.
+“I also recommend foods with eugenol (an antifungal).
 These foods have caprylic acid, which damages yeast cells.”
 Eugenol is especially useful for yeast rashes—try dabbing clove oil, a natural source of eugenol, anywhere your skin feels irritated.